ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ## We have ways to avoid disappointing shows, but...

-Normally, we use the ways below to "filter" our favored shows, but none of which is satisfying.
+Normally, we use the ways below to "filter" our favored shows:

 ***By watching the trailers***